 The ‘Trias’ design principle involves limiting and optimising the consumption – and thus the depletion – of energy and raw materials.
 This also reduces costs during the design’s operational lifespan.

-The ‘Trias Energetica’ design principle is aimed at minimising the use of finite (i.e. non-renewable) resources.
-It is a three-step strategy for producing an energy-efficient and resource-efficient design, and consequently also a strategy for reducing CO2 emissions.
-The three steps of the Trias Energetica are as follows:
+The ‘Trias’ design principle strives for a minimal use of finite sources.
+It is a three-step strategy to creating an energy-efficient and raw material-efficient design, which makes it also a strategy for reducing carbon emissions.
+The principle follows the three Trias Energetica steps:

 - reduce demand: limit demand and avoid unnecessary use or waste

 - use infinite sources of energy and waste for raw materials

 - use finite sources that you need to meet the remaining requirements efficiently